How to Write a Sensory Poem on Fall

 Create a verse or list of words to include in your poem regarding the tastes of fall.
 Think of words to describe the taste of fall apples, warm pumpkin pies, Halloween candy, spiced cider or oatmeal on a cold morning.
-If you are creating a rhyming poem, begin to think of words that might rhyme with these words and fit with your poem.
+If you are creating a rhyming poem, begin to think of words that might rhyme with these words and fit in with the flow of your poem.

-Create a verse or word list for words describing the smells of fall and words that you might rhyme with them, if you are creating a rhyming poem.
-Describe the smell of fireplaces burning, spiced cider simmering, hot chocolate sitting warm in a cup or fresh cookies baking.
+Create a verse or list for words describing the smells of fall.
+Don't forget to include words that you might rhyme with them as well (if you are creating a rhyming poem).
+Describe the smell of fireplaces burning, spiced cider simmering, hot chocolate sitting warm in a cup or fresh cookies baking; any kind of smell that reminds you of Fall will fit nicely into this list.
 Use a thesaurus to find unusual substitutions for common words, such as "delicious."

-Think of things you hear in fall and create a verse or word list for these.
+Create a verse or list of words that a describe what you might hear in fall.
 Find unique words to describe the way these things sound.
 For example, write about the crack, hiss and pop of dried wood as the flames eat away at the log in the fireplace.
 You might also describe the crunching of dried leaves and the sound of wind in the trees as you walk outside on a fall day.

 Describe the feel of fall events and objects.
-Make a list describing the feeling of cool morning air, warm fuzzy jackets and soft fleece blankets.
+You might make a list describing the feeling of cool morning air, warm fuzzy jackets and soft fleece blankets.
 Write a verse or line to describe the feeling of hot, steamy cocoa against cold hands after being outside.